 When I recently re-watched the Marie Antoinette movie, I really related with the scene where she asks the royal dressmaker to make her something “simple” that she can relax in (read: no corsets or bustiers, as seen above)… and I thought: “Yes!
 That’s exactly what every woman needs, especially as we approach warmer temperatures!”
 Leggings / joggers with sweatshirts and lounge sets have been fine for hanging around the house this winter and spring (coronavirus chic!), but it was 86°F in Seattle last weekend and if I had worn sweats I would have completely melted down.
 I have a few cute silky pajama cami / shorts sets, but sometimes you just want a damn dress.

-I’ve been on the hunt for a dress that would fit the bill for me — something ultra casual and comfortable that I could wear around the house, but didn’t make me look like I had just walked off the set of Little House on the Prairie (no judgement, but also not my style).
+I’ve been on the hunt for a dress that would be something ultra casual and comfortable that I could wear around the house, but didn’t make me look like I had just walked off the set of Little House on the Prairie (no judgement; prairie dresses are just not my vibe).
 I want something easy, classic and feminine that doesn’t look like a full-on nightgown, but could definitely be comfy enough to wear as one.

 My Hill House Nap Dress is so light and breezy which is exactly what I will want for warmer weather — I already want to live in this dress!
 The thing that I like the most about this piece (other than the ultra comfiness) is the fact that it looks like a real dress that I would wear out of the house.